-Dear New Driver:
+Dear New Driver,

-Learning to drive is an exciting time, but please remember it's also a time of great responsibility.
+Congratulations on reaching this important milestone.
+Learning to drive is an exciting time, but it's also a time of great responsibility.

 Driving is a privilege, not a right.
 Each year, many people of all ages make poor decisions that result in losing their driving privileges, or worse, injuring themselves or their loved ones.

 We look forward to seeing you when you visit for your picture on your first driver's license.

-Secretary of State
+The Michigan Department of State